 Xu J, Jarocha LE, Zollitsch T et al. (2021) Magnetic sensitivity of cryptochrome 4 from a migratory songbird.
 Nature 594: 535-540.

 Figure 1: Schematic overview of the experimental procedure during the repeated orientation tests of Experiment 1 and 2.
 (A) Experiment 1: each of the 17 birds included in the experiment underwent a total of 12 orientation tests within a test period of 15 nights, four orientation tests under each experimental treatment (CON, MAG, SHAM).
-Birds in group A (9 birds) and group B (8 birds) were subjected to the MAG and SHAM treatment in opposing order and had no access to celestial cues in either test.
+Birds in housing group A (9 birds) and housing group B (8 birds) were subjected to the MAG and SHAM treatment in opposing order and had no access to celestial cues in either test.
 (B) Experiment 2: each of the 18 birds included in the experiment underwent a total of 8 orientation tests within a test period of 10 nights, four orientation tests under each experimental treatment (MAG, MAG + CEL).
-Birds in both groups were subjected to the MAG treatment during the test period.
+Birds in both housing groups were subjected to the MAG treatment during the test period.
 Access to celestial cues (CEL) during the orientation tests was given or denied in alternating fashion among the test nights, depending on the local weather (cloud cover) during the test period.
 For both experiments the number of birds tested each night of the test periods is given.

 Figure 2: Magnets (MAG) and sham attachments (SHAM; brass) used for the experiments and their position on the Eurasian reed warblers’ foreheads.
 Magnets were attached with their North Pole facing down/South pole facing up (Experiment 1) or North Pole facing up/South pole facing down (Experiment 2).
 Magnet and sham attachment dimensions: Ø 3 mm, height 2 mm; weight ca. 0.11 g.